Skip to main content

 Labelling requirements

 Alcoholic beverage labelling is covered in Parts 1.2 and 2.7 of the Food Standards Code.
-In addition to general labelling requirements such as ingredients, country of origin, date marking, and directions for use and storage, there a number of specific requirements that apply.
+In addition to general labelling requirements such as ingredients, country of origin, date marking, and directions for use and storage, specific requirements also apply.

 Pregnancy warning labels